Published:

 Regulatory classification

-Comparison: platform account vs. split payment
+Comparison: Platform account vs. Split Payment

 Criterion | Platform account | Split payment via PSP |

-Customer funds in your own account? | Yes | No |
+Customer funds in own account? | Yes | No |

-BankG licence required? | Yes or check exception | Usually no |
+BankA license required? | Yes or check exception | Usually no |

-Subject to AMLA? | Likely | Usually no |
+AMLA subjection? | Probably | Usually no |

-SRO affiliation needed? | Likely | Usually no |
+SRO connection needed? | Probably | Usually no |

 KYC responsibility | Marketplace itself | PSP takes over |